ukoloff/em-wssh/README.md

 And nginx stage can be omited in development/testing scenarios.

-In some scenarios this path can be even longer:
+When using WSSH Proxy this path is even longer:

   * SSH Client, capable to connect via HTTP proxy (eg PuTTY/PLink or Net::SSH)
   * TCP connection to local proxy